 To make the cake:

-Using an electric mixer on medium speed, beat butter and sugar until light and fluffy.
-Add eggs, one at a time, mixing well after each addition.
-Mix in lemon juice and lemon zest.
-Gradually add flour mixture, mixing just until combined.
-Stir in sour cream.
+- Using an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
+Add the eggs, one at a time, mixing well after each addition.
+Mix in the lemon juice and lemon zest.
+Gradually add the flour mixture, mixing just until combined.
+Stir in the sour cream.

-Transfer batter to prepared pan.
+- Transfer the batter to the prepared pan.
 Bake for 25-30 minutes, or until a pick inserted into the center comes out clean.

 To make the topping:

-Whisk together condensed milk and 1/4 cup lemon juice until smooth.
-Using a fork, poke holes over entire surface of warm cake.
-Pour mixture over cake.
+- Whisk together the condensed milk and 6 tablespoons of lemon juice until smooth.
+Immediately pour the mixture over the warm cake, spreading it to cover the surface and seep into the holes.
 Note that not all of the mixture will be absorbed into the cake.

-Allow cake to cool completely.
-Refrigerate cake for at least 1-2 hours to allow topping to set and soak into cake.
+- Allow the cake to cool completely.
+Then refrigerate the cake for at least 1-2 hours to allow the topping to set and soak into cake.

 To make the frosting: